Mission: Better Healthcare Through Math

-I worked at LeanTaaS as an intern (Less than a year)
+I have been working at LeanTaaS full-time (Less than a year)

 Advice to Management

 I applied online.
-The process took 5 days.
-I interviewed at LeanTaaS (Sunnyvale, CA) in June 2014.
+I interviewed at LeanTaaS (San Jose, CA) in August 2017.

 Went onsight.
 5 interviews in 4 hours.
 The first interviewer explained the company structure and briefly described the products.
 The second interviewer had a couple of common programming puzzles ready.
 The third interviewer listened to my projects and asked some questions from it.
 The fifth interviewer was a mature guy, came with a smile explained the structure of the company, talked about the leadership and tried to pick my brains.

 The fourth interviewer was a disaster.
 He came and drew an internal system on the whiteboard that used a couple of infamous technologies.
 Then he asked me on how I would transfer data from one service to another.
 Everytime I gave him an answer, he would say let's treat this as a constraint and try something else.
 Basically, he had an answer in mind that he wanted me to get to and he was putting fences just to reach there.
 However, this exercise was super frustrating for me as well as him.
 He then suddenly got up and announced "I am done with you" and walked out.
 I've never faced such a lame interviewer.